 - The High in the Sky Seuss Trolley Train Ride!Must be at least 36″ (91cm).
 Children between 36″–48″ (91cm-122cm) must be accompanied by a supervising companion.

 - Hagrid’s Magical Creatures Motorbike Adventure Minimum Height 48″ (121.9 cm)

-The young child sits, usually in a dedicated waiting room, with a parent while the rest of the family ride.
-Once the first group are off the ride, parents swap supervision and the rest of the family ride without waiting.
+The young child sits, usually in a dedicated waiting room, with a parent while the family ride.
+Once the first group is off the ride, parents swap supervision, and the rest of the family ride without waiting.
 Usually, attendants will allow an older child even to ride again.

-To use Child Swap at Universal Orlando speak to the cast member on the entrance to the ride who will advise of the procedure to follow.
+To use Child Swap at Universal Orlando, speak to the cast member at the entrance to the ride who will advise of the procedure to follow.
 How you access child swap does vary on each attraction.